A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: Conclusions

 \section{Conclusions}

-This article proposed \cref{alg_main_computation}, the first efficient numerical algorithm for real and complex Grassmann decomposition of generic order-$d$ skew-symmetric tensors in $\wedge^d \FF^n$ admitting such a decomposition up to small numerical perturbations and of rank $r \le \frac{n}{d}$.
-The technique is based on the framework of Brooksbank, Kassabov, and Wilson \cite{BKW2024}, which relies on the extraction of tensor decompositions from linearly-computable invariants for the tensor isomorphism problem.
-In addition to the main algorithm, an efficient implementation of truncated HOSVD for skew-symmetric tensors, intrinsically represented, was presented in \cref{sec_sub_hosvd}.
-An efficient Julia implementation of the numerical algorithm from \cref{sec_numerical_algorithm} for both real and complex skew-symmetric tensors, represented intrinsically in $\wedge^d \FF^n \simeq \FF^{\binom{n}{d}}$ was developed.
+This article proposed \cref{alg_main_computation}, the first efficient numerical algorithm for real and complex Grassmann decomposition of generic order-$d$ skew-symmetric tensors in $\wedge^d \FF^m$ admitting such a decomposition up to small numerical perturbations and of rank $r \le \frac{m}{d}$.
+The technique is based on the framework of Brooksbank, Kassabov, and Wilson \citep{BKW2024}, which relies on the extraction of tensor decompositions from linearly-computable invariants for the tensor isomorphism problem.
+An efficient Julia implementation of the numerical algorithm from \cref{sec_numerical_algorithm} for both real and complex skew-symmetric tensors, represented intrinsically in $\wedge^d \FF^m \simeq \FF^{\binom{m}{d}}$ was developed.
 Numerical experiments support the claims about efficiency and accuracy in the case of random low-rank Grassmann decompositions.

-It remains an open question to what extent \cref{alg_main_computation} can be used as an effective initialization technique for optimization-based techniques for Grassmann decomposition in the high-noise regime, in light of the results in \cref{sec_sub_noisy}.
+It is an open question to what extent \cref{alg_main_computation} can be used as an effective initialization for optimization-based techniques for Grassmann decomposition in the high-noise regime, in light of the results in \cref{sec_sub_noisy}.
 Another avenue for further study concerns the numerical stability of the proposed algorithm, in particular in the setting of ill-conditioned Grassmann decomposition problems.
-Brooksbank, Kassabov, and Wilson \cite{BKW2024} also proposed other chisels for sparsification, which might also be used to compute low-Gr-rank decompositions.
+Brooksbank, Kassabov, and Wilson \citep{BKW2024} also proposed other chisels for sparsification, which might also be used to compute low-Gr-rank decompositions.
 Different chisels will have varying computational cost and are also anticipated to admit different numerical stability characteristics.